Gygamyt/example_site_for_pipeline/README.md

 # internet-shop

-Thx to Joza for sharing this project with me
+Thx to Kate for sharing this project with me

-My final project - a simple bakery store.

 ## Features
 - sending emails (order confirmation, user verification)